-If you expect to complete requirements for your program, you are responsible for making sure you have reviewed your academic advisement report (AAR) with an academic advisor, have applied for graduation through MyUMUC, and have paid the \$50 Graduation Application fee.
+If you expect to complete requirements for your program, you are responsible for making sure you have reviewed your academic advisement report (AAR) with an academic advisor, have applied for graduation through MyUMUC, and have paid the appropriate fee (currently \$50).
 Certificate/Graduation Applications are available through MyUMUC.
 Follow links from the Student Center to MyAcademics, then Apply for Graduation.